<-- End Marfeel -->

 Witnessing his mother and grandmother reconcile inspired him to forgive his father after his death, despite the painful history they shared.

-there were certain things that were left unsaid when he passed away from both sides,” Smollet shares.
+because there were certain things that were left unsaid when he passed away from both sides,” Smollet shared.
 “And looking at them being able to bond after all that they had been through, and all of the time that they had spent apart was really inspiring to me.”

 But it wasn’t easy creating the movie.
 Smollett was battling his own personal turmoil after being convicted of staging a hate crime attack in Chicago in January 2019.
 In December 2021, Smollett was found guilty of five felony charges related to the hoax.
 On March 10, 2022, he was sentenced to 150 days in county jail and ordered to pay $120,106 in restitution for the extra hours Chicago police officers spent investigating his false reports.